sumigargi/react-ui-autocomplete/README.md

 # React Controlled Autocomplete Component

-An autocomplete input component for ReactJS that behaves like the love child of an input field and a select box.
+An autocomplete input component for ReactJS that behaves as a input field and a select box.

 <img src="./ui-autocomplete.png" alt="ReactUI Autocomplete" height="199px" />